AdobeDocs/commerce-operations.en/help/configuration/cache/use-multiple-varnish-cache.md

 Adobe Commerce and Magento Open Source supports multiple Varnish instances out of the box.

-This topic shows the basics of configuring multiple Varnish instances with Magento.
+This topic shows the basics of configuring multiple Varnish instances with Commerce.

 ## Configuration to purge multiple Varnish instances